 Cayo Arena is located approximately a 20 minutes boat ride away from Punta Rucia, a tiny sleepy fishing town west of Puerto Plata.
 Punta Rucia itself is already an attraction itself as it has the charm of a seaside village like 30 years ago.
 Time seems to have forgotten this place.

 From Punta Rucia, you can easily get a small boat that brings you to Cayo Arena.
 Alternatively, there are tours offered from Puerto Plata and beyond*.
-However, I highly recommend spending the night in Punta Rucia and head off individually the next morning.
+However, I highly recommend spending the night in Punta Rucia and heading off individually the next morning.
+Read more information here on how you can get from Punta Cana to Puerto Plata and vice versa.

-Shoot me a message if you need more help planning such an itinerary.
+Shoot me a message if you need more help planning such a Dominican Republic itinerary.

 Snorkeling in Sosua